 Start Your Claim

-Dental negligence can be defined as avoidable injury caused by a dentist who fails to take the proper care.
+Dental negligence can be defined as an avoidable injury or health problem caused by a dentist who fails to take the proper care or deliver the right treatment at the right time.

-At Grieves Solicitors, we specialise in dental negligence compensation claims.
+At Grieves Solicitors, we specialise in dental malpractice claims.
 We have supported countless clients through their claim right from initial contact.

 It is a dental professional's duty to provide the best possible care to the patients visiting their practice or clinic.
 If you believe you have been a victim of dental negligence or dental malpractice then you are well within your rights to speak to an expert solicitor for advice.